BlackGlory/you-died/README.md

 - `uncaughtException`
 - `SIGINT`
 - `SIGTERM`
+- `SIGBREAK`

-POSIX signal events will throw an error named `Signal`, which is caught by the `uncaughtException` handler function.
+Signal event handlers will throw an error named `Signal`, which is caught by the `uncaughtException` handler.

 ## API
 ### youDied